atdd-bdd/GherkinExecutorForJava/README.md

 ```
 In the step method, you implement a call to the method that turns a string into the object.
 In this example, the constructor is called with each value in the table.
 The constructor throws
-an Exception if the value is not valid.
+an IllegalArgumentException if the value is not valid.
 ```
     void Rule_ID_must_have_exactly_5_letters_and_begin_with_Q(List<ValueValid> values) {
         System.out.println("---  " + "Rule_ID_must_have_exactly_5_letters_and_begin_with_Q");